-- Three of Huntingdonshire's main settlements are located in the Ouse Valley corridor which runs through the south and east of the district with just Ramsey lying to the northeast in the Fens.
+Three of Huntingdonshire's main settlements are located in the Ouse Valley corridor which runs through the south and east of the district.
+The Roman road, now known as Ermine Street, provided focus for settlement along a north-south corridor crossing near the bridgehead at Godmanchester with the Via Devana which provided connections between Roman settlements near Cambridge and Corby.
+In contrast, Ramsey lying to the northeast in the Fens grew up focused around the Abbey which was founded in the late 10th century.
 The four historic market towns of Huntingdon, St Neots, St Ives and Ramsey are the largest centres of population and services in the district.
 These market towns have traditionally acted as service centres for nearby smaller settlements typically providing shopping, leisure, health and education services as well as being centres for employment.
 This arrangement has benefited both the market towns by increasing their catchment populations and the other settlements by providing residents with local access to services that would not be viable within individual settlements.
-The strength of this relationship varies according to proximity and accessibility with residents of some settlements looking to more than one market town for day-to-day services and all, including residents of market towns, looking outside the district to larger towns and cities for higher order services and greater choice. - 2.6 Huntingdonshire contains one other town, Godmanchester, a large number of villages of varying sizes, hamlets and isolated dwellings in the countryside.
-Outside the towns the larger settlements have a range of services such as a primary school, a range of shops, public transport services, a community meeting
+The strength of this relationship varies according to proximity and accessibility with residents of some settlements looking to more than one market town for day-to-day services and all, including residents of market towns, looking outside the district to larger towns and cities for higher order services and greater choice.